Alpaca: Spitting

 Not all alpacas spit, but all are capable of doing so.
 "Spit" is somewhat euphemistic; occasionally, the projectile contains only air and a little saliva, although alpacas commonly bring up acidic stomach contents (generally a green, grassy mix) and project it onto their chosen targets.
 Spitting is mostly reserved for other alpacas, but an alpaca will also occasionally spit at a human.

 Spitting can result in what is called a "sour mouth."
 A sour mouth is characterized by "a loose-hanging lower lip and a gaping mouth."

 Alpacas can spit for several reasons.
 A female alpaca spits when she is not interested in a male alpaca, typically when she thinks that she is already impregnated.
 Both sexes of alpaca keep each other away from their food or anything they have their eyes on.
 Most give a slight warning before spitting by blowing air out and raising their heads, giving their ears a "pinned" appearance.

 Alpacas can spit up to ten feet if they need to.
 For example, if another animal does not back off, the alpaca will throw up its stomach contents, resulting in a lot of spit.

 Some signs of stress that can lead to their spitting habits include humming, a wrinkle under their eye, drooling, rapid breathing, and stomping their feet.
 When alpacas show any sign of interest or alertness, they tend to sniff their surroundings, watch closely, or stand quietly in place and stare.

 When it comes to reproduction, they spit because it is a response triggered by the increased progesterone levels, which is associated with ovulation.

 Hygiene

 Alpacas use a communal dung pile, where they do not graze.
 This behavior may limit the spread of internal parasites.
 Generally, males have much tidier and fewer dung piles than females, which tend to stand in a line and all go simultaneously.
 One female approaches the dung pile and begins to urinate and/or defecate, and the rest of the herd often follows.
 Alpaca waste is collected and can be used as soil fertilizer.

 Because they prefer using a dung pile for excreting bodily waste, some alpacas have been successfully house-trained.

-Alpacas develop dental hygiene problems that affect their eating and behavior.
-Warning signs include protracted chewing while eating or food spilling out of their mouths.
-Poor body condition and sunken cheeks are also telltale signs of dental problems.